Bread Machine Pizza Dough Recipe

 After about 20 minutes of the cycle check on the dough to make sure that all flour is incorporated and you have a smooth soft ball.
 If the dough looks too runny, add a little more flour, one table spoon at a time, until the dough comes into a soft ball.
 Do not add too much flour or the pizza will be doughy and dense.

 Preheat oven: Meanwhile, place the baking rack in the top 1/3rd of the oven, then put the baking stone or steel on top.
+You can also use several baking sheets stacked on top of each other for similar effect.
 Preheat the oven to 550F or as high as your oven will allow for 1 hour before baking.

-Divide and Shape balls: Once the dough cycle is complete turn the dough out onto floured surface and divide into 4 equal pieces, use a kitchen scale if you prefer to be precise.
+Divide and Shape pizza dough: Once the dough cycle is complete turn the dough out onto floured surface and divide into 4 equal pieces, use a kitchen scale if you prefer to be precise.